tldr-pages/tldr/pages/linux/gdrive.md

 # gdrive

-> Terminal tool for Google Drive operations.
+> Command line tool to interact with Google Drive.
 > Folder/file id can be obtained from the Google Drive folder or id url.

 - Upload a local path to the parent folder with the specified id: